jacobp100/hooks-test/README.md

 A somewhat complicated use case solved relatively nicely with React Hooks.

 One of my companies had an app made with React, but part of that was a canvas.
 The canvas was very complicated, and was essentially its own app.
-The main parts of complexity were drag and zoom on the canvas; momentum when panning (aka slippy maps); drag and drop between the canvas and React, canvas and canvas, React and React; React state influencing the canvas; and keyboard handlers.
+The main parts of complexity were:

+- Keyboard handlers.
+- Pan and zoom
+- Momentum when panning (aka slippy maps, depends on above)
+- Layout animations
+- Coordinating layout animations with map position
+- Drag and drop between all combinations of the canvas and React

 Using component composition, I was able to split the logic into a few components parts: a component that handled panning and zooming, a component that drew on a canvas, a keyboard event handler component.
 However, I was unable to split it much further, and the first two components were about 1k lines each, as they had to handle so much.